It’s exciting to have your family meet and spend time with your new baby. Traveling to get there can be a bit of a headache though.

-It’s exciting to have your family meet and spend time with your new baby.
-Travelling to get there can be a bit of a headache though.
+Trying to figure out what baby travel products are worth it, and which ones you can pass on isn’t always clear.
 Even though you may be staying with loved ones who are going to have a few more amenities than a hotel, there are still a few question marks.
 How much do you lug with you?
 How much can you just use there?
 How do you maintain the groove (or sort of groove) you’ve established at home?

 Here are some of the best baby travel products:

-If you’ve established a great sleep routine that’s about to go out the window (see what I did there?) you can consider investing in a Gro-Anywhere blind.
+If you’ve established a great sleep routine that’s about to go out the window (see what I did there?), you can consider investing in a Gro-Anywhere blind.
 The suction cups adhere to windows and frames to block out the sun if your baby needs a nap at high noon.
 You can buy one here.

-Inflatable bathtubs are lightweight, portable and come in handy if your destination has a giant tub or no tub at all.
+Inflatable bathtubs are lightweight and portable and come in handy if your destination has a giant tub or no tub at all.
 I like this Mommy’s Helper Inflatable Bath Tub because it has the ‘crotch stopper’ for kids who slide down in the tub.
 These are also great for camping or summer backyard ‘pool parties’ when you want to change it up a little.
-(Note: these suckers may be small but a baby can easily drown one so don’t leave them unattended.
-You already know that though.
-You’re super smart.)
+You can find it here on Amazon.

 - Easy fold